-Includes four subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

-Subsections applicable to this service fully attained.
+Includes four subsections that support outcomes where Services shall aim for a restra sint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this service fully attained.

-The restraint coordinator is the clinical manager.
+The restraint coordinator is the unit coordinator.
 The facility had no residents using restraints at the time of audit.
 Minimisation of restraint use is included as part of the education and training plan.
 The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions, and only uses an approved restraint as the last resort.